 Wilts adds: "In order to establish a resource-efficient and digital circular economy, industry, the waste management sector and companies will need to be networked so that a functioning value creation network can be built."

-Press release from the Wuppertal Institut for Climate, Environment and Energy
+Press release from the Wuppertal Institute for Climate, Environment and Energy

 Responsible for content: Prof. Dr. Uwe Schneidewind, President